userMaximilian/open-documentation-academy/snapcraft/how-to/qt-applications/kde-neon-extension.md

     ...
 ```

-See [Qt 5 and KDE Frameworks applications](/t/qt5-and-kde-frameworks-applications/13753) for an overview of using this extension to build a Qt 5 application.
+See [Qt 5 and KDE Frameworks applications](/t/qt5-and-kde-frameworks-applications/13753) for an example of how to use this extension to build a Qt 5 application.

 ## Interface connections

 The extension connects your snap to the following content snaps:

-- [`kf5-5-113-qt-5-15-11-core22`](https://snapcraft.io/kf5-5-113-qt-5-15-11-core22) for the Qt 5 and KDE Frameworks run-time libraries (Snapcraft 8.1.0 onwards)
+- [`kf5-5-113-qt-5-15-11-core22`](https://snapcraft.io/kf5-5-113-qt-5-15-11-core22) for the Qt 5 and KDE Frameworks run-time libraries
-- [`gtk-common-themes`](https://snapcraft.io/gtk-common-themes) for common icon, cursor and sound themes.
+- [`gtk-common-themes`](https://snapcraft.io/gtk-common-themes) for common icon, cursor and sound themes

-This is achieved by adding the following plugs to your *snapcraft.yaml*:
+The extension achieves this by adding the following plugs to your *snapcraft.yaml* at build time:

 ```yaml
 plugs:
     desktop: